 - Google is now giving preferential ranking to businesses that have SSL licenses.
 These will often be built into your website and will cost about $50 a year.

 - Basic backup is always included in any hosting plan.
-However, it only permits you 1-day rollback.
-While this allows you to recover if your site went down in the past 24 hours, it does not protect for any losses from before that.
-We include up to a 3-month, daily backup—which means you can rollback from any day, up to 90 days backwards in time.
+However, it only permits you a 1-day rollback.
+While this allows you to recover if your site went down in the past 24 hours, it does not protect against any losses from before that.
+We include up to a 3-month daily backup—which means you can rollback from any day, up to 90 days backwards in time.

 At Convergine, we’ve designed a care plan that will help put your mind at ease.
 We use a combination of manual maintenance and third-party tools that keep us apprised of any abnormal issues happening on your site.
 From a sudden flood of traffic to repetitive login efforts, we’ll know what’s happening and be able to fix it before it becomes a critical issue.